johnmburt/johnmburt.github.io/index.md

 ## About Me

- My passion is creative problem solving and idea development in technology.

 I started my career in academia, studying Cognitive Psychology and Animal Behavior.
-Then I had a great idea for an animal borne wireless sensing platform, got a grant to develop it and founded a small company where I wore all hats: sales, hardware and software development, delivery and end user training for system deployment.
+Then I had a great idea for an animal borne wireless social network sensing platform, got a grant to develop it and founded a small company to manufacture and sell my tag technology.

-Recently I decided to shift gears and level up for a career in Data Science.
-For the last year I've worked as a senior organizer for the Portland Data Science meetup group and completed the and intensive 6 month Springboard Data Science Career course.
+Recently I decided to level up for a career in Data Science.
+For the last year I've worked as a senior organizer for the Portland Data Science meetup group and completed the intensive 6 month Springboard Data Science Career course.

 Skills highlights: